-Today we are going to remove the sublimation and infusible ink from tumbler and ceramic mugs by using different methods.
-I know most of the beginners frequently wondered that it is not easy to get rid from the messed sublimation ink.
-But honestly if you have proper knowledge about the sublimation ink and process then it is very easy for you to re sublimate and fix all the things.
+Today we will remove the sublimation and infusible ink from tumblers and ceramic mugs using different methods.
+Most beginners frequently wonder why getting rid of the messed sublimation ink is difficult.
+But honestly, if you have proper knowledge about the sublimation ink and process, it is very easy to re-sublimate and fix everything.

 What is Sublimation Ink, and how does it Work on Tumblers and Ceramic Mugs?

-Before going deep into the topic, we must first learn what sublimation ink is and how it works.
+Before going deep into the topic, we must learn what sublimation ink is and how it works.
 The sublimation ink is a mixture of polymeric amide, N-butyl acetate, vinyl chloride, petroleum distillate, and dye colors.
 We used this ink to transfer the digital designs on the ceramic mugs, t-shirts, tumblers, and caps.
 The word sublimation means converting solid material into gaseous without becoming a liquid.
-In sublimation printing, we reverse the ink from a solid to a gaseous state.
+In sublimation printing, we reverse the ink from solid to gaseous.
 As you know, we can only sublimate the polyester material.

 Have you ever thought about why?
 Here I am going to explain it.
-Once we apply the heat to the polyester and sublimation ink together, the polyester opens its porous and makes a bond with the ink at the molecular level.
+Once we apply the heat to the polyester and sublimation ink, the polyester opens its porous and binds with the ink at the molecular level.
 Molecular level?
 Yes, you read it right.
 Now one question arises: How can we clean the ink from different materials once it makes the bond at the molecular level?
 Don’t worry; every problem has a solution.
 During the past few years, I played with sublimation ink and learned a lot of things.
 I will share a step-by-step process, tips, and hacks to assist you.